0xli/0xli/README.md

 # 👋 Hi, I'm Wei Li (0xli)
 ...

 Welcome to my GitHub!
-I'm a software engineer and founder currently focused on building the future of decentralized communication.
+I'm a software engineer and founder currently focused on building the future of social network.

 ## 🧠 About Me